chennnxu/chennnxu.github.io/aboutme.md

 > Motto:
 > **The main interest in life and work is to become someone else that you were not in the beginning. - Michel Foucault**

-I am a ML / Data Engineer, a Python Developer, a Data scientist, an Educator, a lifelong learner ...
+I am a passionate ML / Data Engineer, an Educator, a lifelong learner ...

+Aspiring to become a full-stack machine learning engineer.

 <!---
 ![avatar](/assets/img/my_profile_figure.jpeg =100x)